D. H. Lawrence: Exile

 After the wartime years, Lawrence began what he termed his "savage pilgrimage", a time of voluntary exile from his native country.
 He escaped from Britain at the earliest practical opportunity and returned only twice for brief visits, spending the remainder of his life travelling with Frieda.
 This wanderlust took him to Australia, Italy, Ceylon (Sri Lanka), the United States, Mexico and the south of France.
 Abandoning Britain in November 1919, they headed south, first to the Abruzzo region in central Italy and then onwards to Capri and the Fontana Vecchia in Taormina, Sicily.
 From Sicily they made brief excursions to Sardinia, Monte Cassino, Malta, Northern Italy, Austria and Southern Germany.

-Many of these places appear in Lawrence's writings, including The Lost Girl (for which he won the James Tait Black Memorial Prize for fiction), Aaron's Rod and the fragment titled Mr Noon (the first part of which was published in the Phoenix anthology of his works, and the entirety in 1984).
+Many of these places appear in Lawrence's writings, including The Lost Girl (for which he won the James Tait Black Memorial Prize for fiction), Aaron's Rod, and the fragment titled Mr Noon (the first part of which was published in the Phoenix II anthology of his works, and in its entirety in 1984).
 He wrote novellas such as The Captain's Doll, The Fox and The Ladybird.
 In addition, some of his short stories were issued in the collection England, My England and Other Stories.
 During these years Lawrence also wrote poems about the natural world in Birds, Beasts and Flowers.

 Lawrence is often considered one of the finest travel writers in English.
 His travel books include Twilight in Italy, Etruscan Places, Mornings in Mexico, and Sea and Sardinia, which describes a brief journey he undertook in January 1921 and focuses on the life of Sardinia's people.
 Less well known is his eighty-four page introduction to Maurice Magnus's 1924 Memoirs of the Foreign Legion, in which Lawrence recalls his visit to the monastery of Monte Cassino.
 Lawrence told his friend Catherine Carswell that his introduction to Magnus's Memoirs was "the best single piece of writing, as writing, that he had ever done".
+Norman Douglas criticized Lawrence's introduction to Magnus's book in A Plea for Better Manners.
+Lawrence replied to A Plea for Better Manners with "The Late Mr Maurice Magnus: A Letter," in New Statesman, 20 February 1926.

 His other nonfiction books include two responses to Freudian psychoanalysis, Psychoanalysis and the Unconscious and Fantasia of the Unconscious; Apocalypse and Other Writings on Revelation; and Movements in European History, a school textbook published under a pseudonym, because of Lawrence's blighted reputation in Britain.